Production Reporting Reminders

 New Producer

-• We require the New Producer Certification statement to be checked on either the application or production reporting form.
+• We require the New Producer Certification Statement to be checked on either the application or production reporting form.

 Quality Loss Option (QL)